- UCAS Code: 72WW

 In this module you will be introduced to the techniques used for batch and quantity production in metal.
-You will learn the principles of the casting process and will explore the creative potential offered by the lost-wax casting technique.

 You’ll develop your skills in CAD work and build up your professional portfolio.
 This year also develops your advanced jewellery skills relating to traditional diamond mounting and diamond grading.